ArchipelagoMW/Archipelago/worlds/marioland2/docs/en_Super Mario Land 2.md

 - Normal Mode/Easy Mode: you can start the game in Normal Mode with an Easy Mode "upgrade" in the item pool, or start in Easy Mode with a Normal Mode "trap" item, swapping the difficulty.
 - Auto Scroll: auto-scrolling levels can be set to not auto scroll until this trap item is received.
 - Pipe Traversal: required to enter pipes.
-- Super Star Duration Increase: you begin with a drastically lowered invincibility star duration, and these items will increase it.
-This is the main filler item generated to fill out the item pool.
-One or more will appear unless all other options to add items are on.
+Can also be split into 4 items, each enabling pipe entry from a different direction.

 ## When the player receives an item, what happens?